 A via ferrata is a steep hike with some sections of scrambling or climbing, protected with metal cables.
 To complete it you will need a helmet, harness, via ferrata lanyard and gloves.

-Just last year I was a beginner myself, but managed to tick off over 20 via ferratas from my bucket list.
+Just last year I was a beginner myself, but after 2 full seasons spent in the Dolomites, I managed to tick off over 50 via ferratas from my bucket list.
 Here are a few which I consider to be great for a novice.

 1. Via ferrata Gran Cir